lewagonjapan/programming4everybody/README.md

 Can't wait to know more about programming? **[Apply to Le Wagon Tokyo](http://www.lewagon.com/tokyo/apply)**, and learn how to build the app of your dreams with us! 🚀

-By completing this course, **you get a special 50,000¥ off the next Tokyo courses tuition** starting on **April 12th, 2021** for our full-time bootcamp, and **March 27th, 2021** for our part-time bootcamp! 🇯🇵
+By completing this course, **you get a special 50,000¥ off the next Tokyo courses tuition** starting on **April 1st, 2024** for our full-time bootcamp, and **September 21st, 2024** for our part-time bootcamp! 🇯🇵
+(Please note that this discount cannot be combined with other discounts or with the HelloWork subsidy 🙏)

 Applications are open for our next batches, check out the dates on our website or get in touch with Sylvain.